The adventures of Ed & Johnny—

 “Paraguay,” Ed said.
 “A villa in Montevideo.”

 And the typewriter began picking up speed again, roaring through the morning like the Super Chief across the heart of America.
-Then suddenly, as if a herd of cattle had stampeded across the track, it ground to a halt.
+Then abruptly, as if a herd of cattle had stampeded across the track, it ground to a halt.

-“’Grant me but one kiss, SeƱorita,’” Johnny was dictating. “’For a fleeting taste of your ruby lips I would run roughshod over the….”
+“’Grant me but one kiss, SeƱorita,’” Johnny was dictating. “’For a fleeting taste of your ruby lips I would run roughshod over the….’”
 He broke off when he realized Ed had stopped typing.
 “What the hell?”

 Ed was shaking the typewriter.
 “Damned contraption went blooey on me!” he said.
 “I think it’s jammed!”